IrishBruseForks/Final-Year-Project/Brainstorming.md

 - **API Integration:** If the game requires interaction with a server or external data sources such as getting the Pokémon for the Pokedex.
-- **State Management:** Reacts state management, such as Redux or the Context API, is an essential part of this tier.
+- **State Management:** Reacts state management, is an essential part of this tier.
 It helps maintain the state of the game and user interactions.

 ### Tier 3 -- Data Access Layer